phanmaison/RazorMinifier/README.md

 # Razor Minifier

 Thank you for getting here and show your interest in optimization.
+This is a very simple lightweight solution to minify your Razor View in ASP.NET MVC5, just some tens line of code only.
+There are existing solutions for [.NET Core](http://www.guardrex.com/post/razor-minification.html), however due to the simplicity, I plan to port this repo to .NET Core in the future.

 ### Why minifying the Razor View?